Amudat District

 Amudat District is a district in Northern Uganda.
-Like most other Ugandan districts, it is named after its 'chief town', Amudat, where the district headquarters are located.
+Like most Ugandan districts, it is named after its 'chief town', Amudat, where the district headquarters are located.

 Location

 Amudat District is bordered by Moroto District to the north, the Republic of Kenya to the east, Bukwa District and Kween District to the south and Nakapiripirit District to the west.
 Amudat, where the district headquarters are located, lies approximately 38 km, by road, northeast of Nakapiripirit, the nearest large town.